Four Ways to Conduct One-Way ANOVA with Python

 • Pingouin

-Of course, you don’t have to install all of these packages to perform the ANOVA with Python.
-Now, if you only want to do the data analysis you can choose to install either SciPy, Statsmodels, or Pingouin.
-However, Pandas will be used to read the example datasets and carry out some simple descriptive stats as well as visualization of the data.
-Installing Python packages can be done with either pip or conda, for example.
-Here’s how to install all of the above packages:
+Of course, you do not have to install all of these packages to perform the ANOVA with Python.
+Now, if you only want to do the data analysis, you can install SciPy, Statsmodels, or Pingouin.
+However, Pandas will be used to read the example datasets and carry out some simple descriptive stats and data visualization.
+Python packages can be installed with pip or conda.
+Here is how to install all of the above packages:

 pip install scipy numpy pandas statsmodels pingouinCode language: Bash (bash)